dev-sec/pam-tester/README.md

   --help           Show this message and exit.
 ```

-If you call this tool without any options, it will try to authenticate as `root`, the password will be queried, if you do not specify one via option.
+If you call this tool without any options, it will try to authenticate as `root`.
+The password will be queried, if you do not specify one via option.
 The default PAM stack `login` is used, if you want to check any other stack (indicated by the filename in `/etc/pam.d`) you have to specify this stack by name.

 ### Examples